This article describes how to install and configure the Document Routing Agent for deployments of Microsoft Dynamics 365 for Finance and Operations.

 - Identify the chief components that are involved in the support for network printing in Finance and Operations applications.

 - Learn about the function of the Document Routing Agent.

 - Configure the Document Routing Agent to work against an existing Finance and Operations application.

 - Use administration pages to manage access to network printers.

 Install the Document Routing Agent

-Dynamics 365 for Operations applications use the Document Routing Agent to manage the spooling of documents to network printer devices.
+Finance and Operations applications use the Document Routing Agent to manage the spooling of documents to network printer devices.
 You can obtain the client by using direct links that are embedded in the web application.
 Use the following procedure to download the application to your local computer.
-You will then be able to access both local and network printers that are connected to your computer, from a single deployment of Dynamics 365 for Operations.
+You will then be able to access both local and network printers that are connected to your computer, from a single deployment of Finance and Operations.